OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers/index.md

 When the Kubernetes worker executes a deployment step, it executes the operation within a [worker-tools](https://hub.docker.com/r/octopusdeploy/worker-tools) container, meaning sufficient tooling is available for most deployment activities.

-If a step require specific tooling, you are able to set the desired container on the step - the Kubernetes Agent honours this setting as per other worker types.
+If a step requires specific tooling, you are able to set the desired container on the step - the Kubernetes Worker honours this setting as per other worker types.

 ## Customizations
 The behavior of the Kubernetes Worker can be modified through [Helm chart](https://github.com/OctopusDeploy/helm-charts/tree/main/charts/kubernetes-agent) `Values`.